scarecrow-de/vater/README.md

 used to simplify usage of OpenGL pipelines, as well as a fork af Clutter, a scene graph and user interface toolkit.

-Mutter is used by, for example, GNOME Shell, the GNOME core user interface, and by  Gala, elementary OS's window manager.
+Vater is used by, for example, Scarecrow Shell, the GNOME core user interface, and by  Gala, elementary OS's window manager.
 It can also be run standalone, using the  command "mutter", but just running plain mutter is only intended for debugging purposes.